 To protect the welfare of students, scholars and staff at DIAS and in the public interest, DIAS is closed to non-DIAS personnel until further notice.
-This includes closure of the libraries at the School of Celtic Studies and at the School of Theoretical Physics.
-All public events scheduled until the end of April have been postponed.
-This includes open Nights at DIAS Dunsink Observatory.
+This includes closure of the library at the School of Celtic Studies.
+All public events have been cancelled.

 DIAS staff, students and scholars are still contactable by email and by phone.
 If you are making a delivery or conducting a service please adhere to the on site policies in terms of signing in and out.